§ 01 Adjustment psychiatry

 Veterans services

-For Washington veterans when post-service adjustment, hypervigilance, sleep, and transition stress are central.
+For Washington veterans when post-service adjustment, hypervigilance, sleep, and transition stress are the center of gravity.

 Explore veterans care